prismv/DB48X-on-DM42/doc/calc-help/equations.md

 ```

 ## Nuclear Physics
-The 46 variables in the Nuclear Physics section are:
+The 51 variables in the Nuclear Physics section are:

 * `λ`: Decay constant (Radioactivity) (dim.: 1/time, in SI: s^-1)
 * `A`: Total activity at time `t` ([Radioactivity](#Radioactivity)) (dim.: number of decay/time, in SI: becquerel, Bq), or Mass number ([Nuclear Physics](#Nuclear Physics))
 * `abdaughter`: Abondance of the daughter nuclide
 * `abparent`: Abondance of the parent radionuclide
 * `abtot`: Total abondance of the nuclide
+* `AY1`: Mass number of the first nuclide `Y1` produced by a fission
+* `AY2`: Mass number of the second nuclide `Y2` produced by a fission
-* `AXα`: Mass number of the radionuclide X undergoing α decay
+* `AXα`: Mass number of the radionuclide `X` undergoing α decay
 * `AYα`: Mass number of the daughter nuclide `Y` from α decay
 * `AXβ⊖`: Mass number of the radionuclide `X` undergoing β⊖ decay
 * `AYβ⊖`: Mass number of the daughter nuclide `Y` from β⊖ decay